pact-foundation/pact-python/CONTRIBUTING.md

 ### Feature requests

 If you would like to request a new feature or enhancement but are not yet thinking about opening a pull request, you can file an issue with the [feature template](https://github.com/pact-foundation/pact-python/issues/new?assignees=&labels=feature%2Cstatus%3A+needs+triage&template=feature.yml) for more thought out ideas.
-Alternatively, you can use the [Canny board](https://pact.canny.io/) for more casual feature requests and gain enough traction before proposing an RFC.

 ### Claiming issues